How Math Placement Works

 What math courses are required for your degree plan?

-If your SAT/ACT scores aren't high enough to place into the math course that you want, then the proctored ALEKS assessment is the score that counts.
-If you are not satisfied with your initial placement, then using the provided learning modules will help to improve the skills that you were less successful with.
+If your SAT/ACT scores are not high enough to place into the math course that you want, then a proctored ALEKS assessment can determine or replace your math placement.
+Start by taking an ALEKS practice test well in advance of the scheduled proctored test on campus.
+If you are not satisfied with your initial scores on the practice ALEKS placement tests, then using the provided learning modules will help to improve the skills that you were less successful with.

 The vast majority of students who use these learning modules improve their scores on each subsequent assessment, and 90% of students move up by at least one course.

 Students who spend at least 15 hours in a learning module show the most improvement in their scores.
-This may seem like "a lot of time" to spend on math review before you even get to college, but you can save both time toward your degree and tuition money, if you take a little time to prepare yourself to start in a higher math course!
+This may seem like "a lot of time" to spend on math review before you even get to college, but you can save both time toward your degree and tuition money, if you invest the time to prepare yourself to start in a higher math course!

 To access the learning modules, return to the ALEKS Assessment through the link you were initially provided.